-In 2013 and 2014, the City Council adopted several changes to the wastewater rates to reward conservation and rebate low-water users in support of greater rate equity.
-The City

-Council also adopted a three year rate structure, which provides stable funding for the utilities.
+In 2013 and 2014, the City Council adopted several changes to the wastewater rates to promote and reward conservation and rebate low-water users in support of greater rate equity.
+Council also adopted a three-year rate structure, which provides stable funding for the utilities.

-In order to cover the higher costs of infrastructure expansion, out-of-city customers are charged at a higher rate than in-city customers.
-A utility tax of 20% of sales is imposed.
-Higher out-of-city rates with the attendant increased utility tax revenue to the City could drive expansion activity or rate-setting in opposition to the City's principle of sustainability and water conservation goals.
-The City Council reserves the option of revising its rate structure or utility tax framework to ensure consistency with conservation goals and allow greater resource focus on areas such as leak elimination, consistent with this Plan and the City's Comprehensive Plan.
+In order to cover the higher costs of service and maintenance, out-of-city customers are charged at a higher rate than in-city customers.
+Utility taxes are applied to all Water Department gross revenues at the rate of 20%.
+Higher out-of-city rates with increased utility tax revenue to the City's general fund could affect rate-setting in opposition to the City's principles of sustainability or the City's water conservation goals.
+The City Council is committed to continually reviewing utility rates and has the option of revising its rate structure and/or utility tax framework to ensure consistency with rate principles and conservation goals, as well as allow greater resource focus on areas such as leak elimination, consistent with this Plan and the City's Comprehensive Plan.